OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine.html.markdown

 * `volatile_format` - (Optional) Format of the Image: `raw` or `qcow2`.
 Conflicts with `image_id`.

 Minimum 1 item.
 Maximum 8 items.

-A disk update will be triggered in adding or removing a `disk` section, or by a modification of any of these parameters: `image_id`, `target`, `driver`

 ### NIC parameters